GigahexHQ/gigahex.com/100-days-of-spark/first-steps/write_to_file.md

 ---
 id: write-to-file
-title: Save the output to a file
+title: Day 02 - Save output to a file
-sidebar_label: Day 02 - Writing to a file
+sidebar_label: Day 02 - Save to a file
 ---

 ### Objective